Sacred Valley Tours With Moray and Salt Mines

 Agriculture

-The Sacred Valley has a moderate climate and fertile land, which is great for agriculture in the region.
-They produce maize, fruits and vegetables for exporting and self-consumption.
-This produce is usually sold in their many local markets.
-Its insanely cheap with a variety of fresh fruits and vegetables.
-The Incas cultivated potatoes, white corn, coca, fruits and vegetables, on terraces like those that can be seen decorating the mountain sides throughout the villages.
+The Sacred Valley has a moderate climate and fertile land, which is the perfect combination for agriculture in the region.
+They produce maize,(corn) and lots of fruits and vegetables, and potatoes for exporting and self-consumption.
+This produce is usually sold in their many local markets and can be bought for cheap.
+The Incas cultivated potatoes, white corn, coca, fruits and vegetables, on terraces that can be seen decorating the mountain sides throughout the villages.
 Today the valley produces lucuma, peach, avocado, and one of the best corn varieties in the world.

 Religion and Cosmology